 The meeting of Marius Sestier and H. Walter Barnett

-When and where did Marius Sestier, the Lumière operator commissioned to exhibit the cinématographe in India and Australia, meet the Australian portrait photographer Henry Walter Barnett?
+When and where did Marius Sestier, the Lumière operator commissioned to exhibit the Lumière cinématographe in India and Australia, meet the Australian portrait photographer Henry Walter Barnett?

-The main source that tells how they got together is Jack Cato's The Story of the Camera in Australia.1 Later historians - Wasson,2 Baxter,3 Barnouw,4 de Serville,5 Reade,6 Neill,7 and probably others - directly or indirectly refer8 to this book, sometimes spicing up the story à la "Chinese whispers".21 The relevant text from Cato is as follows.
+The original secondary source that tells how they got together is Jack Cato's The Story of the Camera in Australia.1 Later historians – Wasson,2 Baxter,3 Barnouw,4 de Serville,5 Reade,6 Neill,7 and probably others – directly or indirectly refer8 to this book, sometimes spicing up the story à la "Chinese whispers".21 The relevant text from Cato is as follows.

 Cato includes a very generous survey of Walter Barnet, [sic] but the statements are somewhat wide of the facts.
 His connection with the introduction of the [Lumiere] Motion Picture to Australia was purely accidental.
 Monsieur Sestier and his wife were fellow passengers with Barnett on a M.M. steamer, Sestier having been appointed sole concessionaire for the introduction for the instrument to Australia.

+An obvious and crucial element of the story of the meeting is that Barnett had to have been out of Australia at some time when Sestier was either travelling or in India.
 On their voyage from France to Australia, Marius Sestier and his wife travelled on three ships (all of the Compagnie des Messageries Maritimes):

 The passenger list for the Yarra notes that Sestier and wife were passengers (presumably just for Bombay) but there is no mention of Barnett.
 The Yarra left Bombay on 2 July 1896 for various ports on the way to Yokohama, Japan; again there is no Barnett amongst the passengers listed.14